 11.6.
 The Client will ensure that the object to be inspected and/or repaired is made available to the Contractor in a clean condition, such that the activities ensuing from the agreement can be carried out.

-Article 12: Completion of the work
+Article 12: Delivery of the work

 Article 13: Liability